Académie Internationale de Droit Constitutionnel

 The official language of the academy is French.
 Its members come from more than 50 countries.
 The aim of the academy is to promote the study of constitutional law with an international approach, and by comparing different systems.
+IACL organizes the World Congress of Constitutional Law once every four years.
+The 2026 Congress took place in Bogotá, Colombia from 06 to 10 July.